Strong negation in the theory of computable functionals TCF: Tight Formulas

-\begin{definition} We call a formula $A$ tight, if $\vdash (A^\mathbf{N}\to \mathbf{F})\to A$. \end{definition} In relation to strong implication, tight formulas are of interest, since they allow proof by strong contrapositive. \begin{lemma} Assume $A,B$ are formulas, then
+\begin{defi} We call a formula $A$ tight, if $\vdash (A^\mathbf{N}\to \bot)\to A$. \end{defi} In relation to strong implication, tight formulas are of interest, since they allow proof by strong contrapositive. \begin{lem} Assume $A,B$ are formulae, then

-\end{lemma} \begin{proof} Assume $B$ is tight, $\N{B}\to\N{A}$ and $A$.
-By tightness of $B$, we further assume $\N{B}$ and prove $\mathbf{F}$.
-The latter follows from $\mathbf{EfQ}$, and Lemma \ref{lem:StrongNegationLem}, for $A$. \end{proof} \begin{remark} As we are working in minimal logic, we are not especially attached to the arithmetical expression $\mathbf{F}$.
-Due to the negative occurrence of $\mathbf{F}$ in the definition of tightness above, we can replace it with something stronger and in fact, with any formula, inconsistent with $\N{A}$, particularly we have $\mathbf{F}\vdash \N{A}$ and $\N{A},A\vdash \mathbf{F}$, so
+\end{lem} \begin{proof} Assume $B$ is tight, $\N{B}\to\N{A}$ and $A$.
+By tightness of $B$, we further assume $\N{B}$ and prove $\bot$.
+The latter follows with $\mathbf{EfQ}$ and Lemma \ref{lem:StrongNegationLem} for the formula $A$. \end{proof} \begin{rem} As we are working in minimal logic, we are not especially attached to the arithmetical expression $\bot$.
+Due to the negative occurrence of $\bot$ in the definition of tightness above, we can replace it with something stronger and in fact, with any formula, inconsistent with $\N{A}$, particularly we have $\bot\vdash A$ and $\N{A},A\vdash \bot$, so

 Then $A$ is tight if and only if